 Trial in Ahmaud Arbery's killing nears going to the jury

-BRUNSWICK, Ga. -- Prosecutors were scheduled to go before a jury one last time Tuesday before the panel begins deliberations in the trial of three white men charged in the killing of Ahmaud Arbery.
+BRUNSWICK, Ga. -- Final steps in the trial of three white men charged in the killing of Ahmaud Arbery were scheduled Tuesday before the case of the 25-year-old Black man's death goes to the jury.

-Prosecutors and defense attorneys spent hours on Monday delivering closing arguments that spilled into a second day.

-After the prosecution wraps up, Superior Court Judge Timothy Walmsley will give instructions to the disproportionately white jury on how to apply the law before it begins deliberations at the Glynn County courthouse in the port city of Brunswick.
+Superior Court Judge Timothy Walmsley then must give instructions on how to apply the law before the disproportionately white jury can begin deliberations at the Glynn County courthouse in the port city of Brunswick.

 Arbery's killing became part of a larger national reckoning on racial injustice after a graphic video of his death leaked online two months later.